 We are so happy to announce in this early summer that “Piàn di Resnèi – February 2017″ by Emanuele Magni has been released today 21st june 2017.
 Click on the image below to go to the release page.

-Piàn di Resnèi “Piàn di Resnèi” is a recording captured in Pian dei Resinelli – Lecco (Piàn di Resnèi in local dialect), a plateau at an average elevation of about 1200 metres, in february 2017.
+As twenty-third release of the Galaverna catalogue, “Piàn di Resnèi” is an album based on field recordings taken in Pian dei Resinelli – Lecco (Piàn di Resnèi in local dialect), a plateau at an average elevation of about 1200 metres, in february 2017.
 The place, once a sky slope, now has become a bob slope for children.

 We are so pleased to announce that the next Galaverna release will be featuring the sound artist Emanuele Magni.